glebbash/carrot-blog/posts/lo/devlog-5.md

 ---
-title: 'lole-lisp[5]: Full rewrite, 3K lines file, no lib heaven'
+title: 'LO[5]: Full rewrite, 3K lines file, no lib heaven'
 publish_date: 2023-06-20
-tags: [lole-lisp, rust]
+tags: [lo, rust]
 ---

 Nowadays it's really hard not to use ChatGPT for writing ...